wthirsh/wthirsh.github.io/project.md

-## My Project
+## Benchmark Glaciers and Machine Learning

-I applied machine learning techniques to investigate...
+I applied machine learning techniques to investigate the mass balance trends of  different "benchmark" glaciers over the last half-century.
 Below is my report.

 ***